pablisch/how-to-express-mongodb-todo-api/howTo/3b_getTodoById_unitTests.md

   ['dog', 400, `'dog' is not a valid todo ID`],
   [true, 400, `'true' is not a valid todo ID`],
 ])(
-  'should return an appropriate status and error message when called with id:"%s"', async (id, status, errorMessage) => {
+  'should return an appropriate status and error message when called with id: "%s"', async (id, status, errorMessage) => {
     // Arrange
     const mReq = {